 Next time snow is forecast, head south!
 We’ve put together some tips on the best places to see snow in Tasmania’s Southern Trove—whether you want to get your hands dirty with the cold stuff, or just admire it from afar.

 Please be careful on the icy roads and walking tracks.
-Go slow, take your time, and obey all signs and instructions.
+Go slow, take your time, and obey all signs and instructions (check out Hobart & Beyond’s tips for driving safely in the snow).
 We don’t want anyone catching a chill, so please dress appropriately and activate full winter woolly, snow shield mode.

 1. Snug Tiers Nature Recreation Area

 After a generous dumping of snow, the Snug Tiers give off serious Narnia vibes.
 The snow-covered branches are particularly fabulous (and great for shaking over the heads of unsuspecting friends).
 Try your luck along the Pelverata Falls Track (2–3hrs/6km return).

 When snow falls and settles, the Hartz Mountains National Park becomes a magical winter wonderland.
 Access to the park is via Geeveston (don’t forget your Parks Pass).
 This one is a fantastic place to take the kids, as there are a range of walks to choose from suited to different abilities.